weso/landportalDoc/importers/importers_documentation.rst

 UNDP
 """"
+The most particular thing with this importer is that it was thougth to be able to download and transform several sections of UNDP data.
+The source is organized in topics, such as "Health", "Education" or "Human Development Index Trends".
+The last one is the only one that has been requested so, at the end, the importer only process this dataset.
+Anyway, the algorithm was thougth to treat more than one dataset in an homogeneus way, downloading it in xml format.

+If case you want to amplify this importer to track the rest of the data, most of the work will be done by uncomment a line in the file "files/undp_table_names".
+In that file all the name of the available datasets and the URL to download it in xml are stored.
+Each line of that archive is expected to be formed by a table name, a '\t' char and a URL to download data in xml format.
+Lines that start with "#" are ignored.
+Most of the work to incorpore a new dataset will be done just uncommenting (removing "#") the line that contains the target information.
+There would also be needed to incorpore info abpout the new indicators in the "files/configuration.ini" and code in the application to buold an indicator object with this new data.

+If the source is actualized, incorporing new data, the importer may not need any changes to work, but it entirely depends on if the owners decide to change the url where the data is available or not.
+If the url (and the structure of the xml) does not change, the importer will work and will be able to distinguis between old and new data.

+In the configuration.ini file the field "first_valid_year" indicates the earliest date in which data will be taken in account when executing in non historical mode.
+This value can be set manually, but the importer automatically calculates it after every execution.

 World Health Organization
 """""""""""""""""""""""""
 In this case, the World Health organization provides a lot of ways to download its data (csv, excel, etc.) and in different formats (codes, text and both).
 We are using the verbose ones, which provides both text and codes, so it maked easier to add new indicators.